Kamrooz Aram, Anwar Jalal Shemza

 Anwar Jalal Shemza (1928–85) was born in Simla, India.
 He studied at the Mayo School of Arts in Lahore, and graduated in 1947.
 In the mid 1950s, he arrived in London, where he attended the Slade School of Fine Art (1956–60).
 Shemza continued to teach, make, and exhibit art in England until his death in 1985.
 An established writer and artist in Pakistan before his move to the UK in 1956, the young Shemza was an active participant in Urdu literary circles, publishing multiple novels and poems; performing radio plays; and editing journals.
 In 1952, he co-founded the Lahore Art Circle, a group of young artists interested in modernism and abstraction rebelling against the uniform socialist realist style espoused by some progressives.
 Shortly after his death, Shemza’s spectacular painting The Wall (1958) was selected for inclusion in the seminal exhibition The Other Story: Afro-Asian Artists in Post-War Britain, organised by Rasheed Araeen at the Hayward Gallery in 1989.
 In 1997, Birmingham Museum and Art Gallery staged a large solo exhibition of his work.
 In more recent years, a solo display at Tate Britain (2015–16) and inclusion in significant exhibitions such as Haus der Kunst’s Postwar: Art Between the Pacific and the Atlantic, 1945–1965 in Munich (2016–17) have cemented Shemza’s position as a central figure in a post-colonial reappraisal of 20th-century modernism.

 Kamrooz Aram (b.
 1978) was born in Shiraz, Iran and received his MFA from Columbia University in 2003.
-Current and recent solo and two-person exhibitions include: Kamrooz Aram: Ancient Blue Ornament, Atlanta Contemporary Art Center, Atlanta, USA (2018); Focus: Kamrooz Aram, The Modern Art Museum of Forth Worth, Texas, USA (2018); Ornament for Indifferent Architecture, Museum Dhondt-Dhaenens, Belgium (2017); Recollections for a Room, Green Art Gallery, Dubai, UAE (2016); and Palimpsest: Unstable Paintings for Anxious Interiors, Green Art Gallery, Dubai, UAE (2014).
+Current and recent solo and two-person exhibitions include: Kamrooz Aram: Ancient Blue Ornament, Atlanta Contemporary, Atlanta, USA (2018); Focus: Kamrooz Aram, The Modern Art Museum of Fort Worth, Texas, USA (2018); Ornament for Indifferent Architecture, Museum Dhondt-Dhaenens, Belgium (2017); Recollections for a Room, Green Art Gallery, Dubai, UAE (2016); and Palimpsest: Unstable Paintings for Anxious Interiors, Green Art Gallery, Dubai, UAE (2014).
 Current and recent group exhibitions include: Other Hours, 601Artspace, New York, NY (2017-18); Lack of Location is My Location, Koenig & Clinton, Brooklyn, NY (2017); The Intimate Enemy, Pelagica, Milan, Italy (2017); and The Arch of my Eyes Orbit, Brooklyn Academy of Music, Brooklyn, NY, USA (2016).
 Aram's work can be found in public collections including the Metropolitan Museum of Art, New York; the Cincinnati Art Museum, Cincinnati, Ohio; the Rose Art Museum at Brandeis University, Waltham, MA; and M+, Hong Kong.